Aimery I, Viscount of Châtellerault

 Aimery I de Châtellerault (c.
 1075 – 7 November 1151), was the Viscount of Châtellerault and father of Aenor de Châtellerault.
 Through his daughter he was the grandfather of Eleanor of Aquitaine, successively queen of France and England.

 Family

 Aimery was born to Boson II de Châtellerault and his wife, Aleanor de Thouars.
 His paternal grandparents were Hugues I de Châtellerault and his wife, Gerberge.
-His maternal grandparents were Aimery IV, Viscount of Thouars and Aremgarde de Mauléon.
+His maternal grandparents were Aimery IV, Viscount of Thouars and his first wife Aremgarde.

 Life

 Marriage

 Aimery was married to Amauberge, called Dangereuse, the daughter of Bartholomew de l'Isle Bouchard and his wife Gerberge de Blaison.

 Their marriage produced at least three children: